Making Grammar and Punctuation Fun in Your Homeschool

 These five engaging ways to teach punctuation focus on making the applications relevant to the students and using real world examples to capture their attention.

-The use of pool noodles is a great way to practice using different parts of speech and punctuation to craft sentences.
+This creative use of pool noodles is a great way to practice using different parts of speech and punctuation to craft sentences.
 Make your own pool noodle “beads” to string onto a cardboard tube or broomhandle for a great hands-on activity with a variety of applications.